EMU Theatre Updates and Vaccine Requirements

 Fortunately, the COVID-19 vaccine is safe, effective, and free.
 Unfortunately, COVID-19 continues to spread and evolve, and the nature of the activities identified above create a higher risk of exposure to COVID-19.
 This policy is designed to reflect these important distinctions and help ensure a safe and successful year for students participating in EMU Theatre productions and activities courses.

-Students covered by this policy must receive their final COVID-19 vaccination shot and verify their vaccination status through the University’s COVID Vax Certification system no later than Thursday, September 30, 2021.
-A final COVID-19 vaccination shot means the second shot in a two-shot vaccination series (e.g., Pfizer or Moderna) or the first shot in a one-shot vaccination series (e.g., Johnson & Johnson)
+Students covered by this policy must verify their vaccination status through the University’s COVID Vax Certification system.
+Fully vaccinated means having completed the second shot in a two-shot vaccination series (e.g., Pfizer or Moderna) or the first shot in a one-shot vaccination series (e.g., Johnson & Johnson).
+Boosters are encouraged.

 Opportunities to receive a Covid vaccine: